technologiestiftung/service-agentinnen/README.md

 The assets such as images, icons, stylesheets, aso. can be found in `src/assets/`.
 If you want to use a folder inside that doesn't exist yet, you need to add it to the Eleventy [asset pipeline](https://www.11ty.dev/docs/copy/).

+### Image optimizitaion

+We try to serve images that are optimized for different devices and screen sizes.
+If you want to add a new image to the site, consider this workflow:

+1. Create the image using you preferred software (e.g. Sketch)
+2. Export the image in both PNG and WEBP format in the following widths: 400px, 600px, 800px (you may skip some of the widths if they are not needed for your use case).
+Create exports with the following structure: `{name}-{width}.{format}`, e.g. `hero-800.webp`
+3. In the site, use the partial in `src/_includes/partials/picture.liquid` to render the image.
+See the comments in the partial for usage instructions.
+4. If the image will be rendered in such a way that the 800px-wide image does not suffize, consider adjusting the `picture.liquid` to the new requirements.
+For our _current_ state no image needs to be wider than 800px.

 ## Data

 General data can be defined in `src_/data/`.